OSHA 300 Recordkeeping: Top Compliance Mistakes and Pain Points

 - Distinguish between first aid and medical treatment, work-related and non-work-related injuries, and other common sticking points

-- Review current guidance related OSHA initiative affecting drug testing and discipline of injured workers and how this relates to Section 11(c) whistleblower actions
+- Learn the latest on the related OSHA initiative affecting drug testing and discipline of injured workers and how this relates to Section 11(c) whistleblower actions

 Who Will Benefit:

 - Risk managers